Yoshirō Taniguchi: Biography

+Following 1947, Taniguchi sought an architectural approach suited to Japan’s cultural buildings, concluding that contemporary European styles were not entirely applicable.
+His work attempted to synthesize various influences, including traditional Japanese craft aesthetics and the "universal" classicism of ancient Greece.
+He also drew from German architectural developments—ranging from Schinkel to the institutional structures of Speer—and the International Style projects of Le Corbusier and Mies van der Rohe.
+Furthermore, he incorporated the urban planning ideals of the Bauhaus.
+A central focus of his work was the application of steel and concrete to create modern, earthquake-resistant structures.

 In a country that had become infatuated with the modern style, Taniguchi began to be the iconoclast.
 “His work was always in conscious contrast to that of modernists such as Maekawa and Tange, and he continually broadened the possible range of modern architectural vocabulary in Japan.”
 Taniguchi's idea of modernism reflected the Meiji era approach to the traditional culture of Japan by which even Greek classicism could be seen as modern.
 “Corbusier and the modern architecture influenced Taniguchi, but he is also in sympathy with Classical, particularly Renaissance, architecture.”
 It is for this reason that Taniguchi straddles the spectrum from traditional to modern and makes it difficult to place him specifically at any one point leading some to see him as “a link between the newer school of modern architects and the more conservative school that based its work more directly on Japanese vernacular traditions.”

 Taniguchi's work took the form largely of projects in the public realm, with a focus on cultural entities which not only had to serve important practical functions but which also were burdened with conveying Japan's cultural wisdom, both looking back at a lost and tragic history as well as looking to instill new ideals and a promise of the future.
 There was no better place to do so than in the educational sector and he was embraced by several universities to produce a number of buildings for their newly re-built and growing campuses, as well as many of the museums, theaters, cultural centers, and monuments that would become important parts of the new Tokyo.